Kalabasa/leanrada.com/src/pages/works/kalabasa.md

 The build’s quite slow though.
 Maybe I should use Webpack like everyone else.

 I chose to make it a static site because it’s fast *(supposedly)*.
 And also fun.
 And cool.
-Well actually, it was mostly because you can’t do server stuff in Github Pages.
+Well actually, it was mostly because you can’t do server stuff on Github Pages.

 This website’s source is available on [Github](https://github.com/Kalabasa/kalabasa.github.io) (duh).
 All the magic is in there.